VaiosChr/VaiosChr/README.md

-Hi, I’m Vaios Christodoulou, an Electrical & Computer Engineering student at tbe Aristotle University of Thessaloniki
+Hi, I’m Vaios Christodoulou, an Electrical & Computer Engineering student at the Aristotle University of Thessaloniki

-My interests include Mobile App & Software Development, Arduino & Robotics
+My interests include Mobile App & Software Development, Arduino / Robotics

-I’m currently learning Flutter and Dart while also taking a look at the fundamentals of Cyber Security
+I’m currently learning Flutter and Dart, while also taking a look at the fundamentals of Cyber Security

 The programming languages I know are:
 - C / C++